Kilbotn

-Kilbotn is a village in Harstad Municipality in Troms og Finnmark county, Norway.
+Kilbotn is a village in Harstad Municipality in Troms county, Norway.
 The village is located about 12 km south of the center of the town of Harstad, along the Vågsfjorden on the east side of Hinnøya island.
 The villages of Fauskevåg and Sørvika are just a few kilometres to the south of Kilbotn.
 The population (2001) of the village is 332, but since 2002 it has been considered a part of the Harstad urban area.